 Stigma and Helpseeking

-We know that emergency services people who are experiencing sub-clinical mental health concerns (e.g., anger, sleep, relationship difficulties) can be at increased risk of developing mental disorders if they do not recognise their symptoms, seek help early and get the help they need.
-Stigma including anticipated public stigma, self-stigma, and service concerns, are known to be barriers to help seeking, and there is a strong preference for wanting to self-mange mental health issues.
+Literature reveals that emergency services people who experience sub-clinical mental health concerns (e.g., anger, sleep, relationship difficulties) can be at increased risk of developing mental disorders if they do not recognise their symptoms, seek help early and get the help they need.
+Stigma including anticipated public stigma, self-stigma and service or agency concerns, are known to be barriers to help seeking, and there is a strong preference for wanting to self-manage mental health issues.

 - what people identify as their experience of the earliest signs, symptoms or changes in their mental health and wellbeing

-- what kinds of support they would find most helpful
+- what kinds of workplace factors and interventions they would find most helpful